ejfox/website/content/blog/md/nypd-ccrb-complaint-clusters.md

 The second tab has the title of **OfficersInvolvedInComplaints** and has 239,608 entries and 18[^3] columns.

 ## Analyzing our data with Datasette / SQLite
-Once we convert our CSV files into SQLite `.db` files we can use [Datasette](https://github.com/simonw/datasette) to get a sense of the data and slice off pieces for further analysis.
+Once we [convert our CSV files](https://pypi.org/project/csvs-to-sqlite/) into SQLite `.db` files we can use [Datasette](https://github.com/simonw/datasette) to get a sense of the data and slice off pieces for further analysis.

-This is a huge dataset, and we want to focus on officers that are currently active, so one way we are going to make it more manageable is by filtering our analysis to complaints that happened since January 1st, 2010.

-For example, we might want to look at the top commands that received complaints since 2010.
+The first thing we might want to look at is the top commands that received complaints since 2010.
 ```sqlite
 select [Officer Command At Incident], count([Officer Command At Incident]) from OfficerAllegationHistory
 where [Incident Date] BETWEEN '2010-01-01' AND '2010-12-31'